Raising Hope for #TeamJBOY

 Despite the fact that this young athlete will not play football this year and will likely hold the scars of this traumatic experience for the rest of his life, Jadyn is feeling positive and eager to get back to the community that loves him so much.

-Jadyn’s BBQ fundraiser is this Saturday at 5:30 in the southwest corner of the S-5 parking lot.
+Jadyn’s BBQ fundraiser is this Saturday in Iowa Park at 5:30 p.m. in the southwest corner of the S-5 parking lot.
 They’ll be serving pulled pork sandwiches and more.